Helping you with your enquiry

 - property issues including changes to use of railway land

-Please note that Network Rail's licence is deliberately designed so that our regulatory controls are at a high level, rather than at ground level.
-Because of this we are unlikely to be able to intervene in many individual complaints from members of the public.
+We provide information on what Network Rail is responsible for and how you can make a complaint or enquiry.
+But Network Rail's licence is designed so that our regulatory controls are at a high level, so we are unlikely to be able to intervene in many individual complaints.

 Complaints about us

-Your complaint will be acknowledged and forwarded to the relevant ORR director to investigate your complaint.
+Your complaint will be acknowledged and forwarded to the relevant ORR director, who will investigate.

 We aim to respond and investigate such complaints within 20 working days.
 If it becomes apparent that our investigation will take longer, we will inform you at the earliest opportunity.

-Should you remain dissatisfied with our response, you may contact the Parliamentary Ombudsman to re-investigate the concerns you have raised.
+If you remain dissatisfied, you may contact the Parliamentary Ombudsman to re-investigate the concerns you have raised.

-Ultimately, it is the duty of the Parliamentary Ombudsman to ensure that public bodies comply with the terms of their complaints handling procedure, and ensure that customers receive the service to which they are entitled.
+The Parliamentary Ombudsman ensures that public bodies comply with the terms of their complaints handling procedure, and ensures that customers receive the service to which they are entitled.

-Our Customer correspondence team (CCT) deals with complaints, enquiries and Freedom of Information (FOI) requests from members of the public.
+Our customer correspondence team (CCT) deals with enquiries and Freedom of Information (FOI) requests from members of the public.

 We ensure that anyone who contacts us receives a prompt and full response to their comment or query.
 We aim to:

-- provide you with a full response within twenty working days
+- provide you with a full response within 20 working days

 - refer your correspondence to the most appropriate organisation or regulatory body if necessary